mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-06"></a>
 [Back to top](#top)
 ## TX-06 -- Rep. Joe Barton (R)
+### Committees
+Joe Barton is the #2 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,096,000.00 in SC HEP grants.